pcaston/OpenPeerPower.github.io/source/_docs/configuration/yaml.markdown

 ### Environmental variables

-On Home Assistant Core installations, you can include values from your system's environment variables with `!env_var`.
+On Open Peer Power Core installations, you can include values from your system's environment variables with `!env_var`.
-Note that this will only work for Home Assistant Core installations, in a scenario where it is possible to specify these.
+Note that this will only work for Open Peer Power Core installations, in a scenario where it is possible to specify these.
-Regular Home Assistant users are recommended to use `!include` statements instead.
+Regular Open Peer Power users are recommended to use `!include` statements instead.

 ```yaml
 example: